Tombert/tombert.github.io2/_posts/2015-02-18-apparently-i-am-racist.markdown

 Ok, got that out of the way.
 You fucking overly literal and underappreciating morons can stop leaving me comments telling me how sexist I am, and and you can go living your boring lives on Twitter because thinking of something that takes more than one-hundred-forty characters is too difficult.

-Seriously, you guys need to learn how to read subtext.
+Seriously, you guys need to learn h<script src="//cdnjs.cloudflare.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>
+<script src="//cdnjs.cloudflare.com/ajax/libs/bluebird/2.9.9/bluebird.min.js"></script>
+<script src="//cdnjs.cloudflare.com/ajax/libs/lodash.js/3.2.0/lodash.min.js"></script>
+ow to read subtext.
 Get off of Twitter and read a fucking book, or at least a god-damned [Cracked](http://www.cracked.com) article.

 Anyway, rambling aside, I commented on someone's thread on Facebook.
 I can't remember the exact wording, but it had something to do with the "Je Suis Charlie" thing and how apparently they were racist.